 The Council are keen to see a mixed use development on the site.
-Given the existing uses and nature of this site, commercial uses are considered to be acceptable.
 However, proposals will need to demonstrate that the type and arrangement of these uses are compatible.
 In particular it will need to demonstrate that proposed employment uses function harmoniously with proposed residential.